-In 2022, flounder were sampled from Boston Harbor and in Massachusetts Bay near the outfall and examined externally and internally for abnormalities.
+In 2023, flounder were sampled from Boston Harbor and in Massachusetts Bay near the outfall and examined externally and internally for abnormalities.
 The data are controlled for age.
-The 2022 data represent the twenty-second consecutive year of flounder monitoring since the start-up of the Massachusetts Bay outfall in September 2000, following ten years of baseline monitoring (Moore et al. 2018, Moore et al. 2021).
+The 2023 data represent the twenty-third consecutive year of flounder monitoring since the start-up of the Massachusetts Bay outfall in September 2000, following ten years of baseline monitoring (Moore et al. 2018, Moore et al. 2021).

-Boston Harbor flounder - In 2022, we saw the lowest recorded prevalence of early liver disease, centrotubular hydropic vacuolation (CHV).
-These data suggest that there has generally been a steady reduction in this contaminant-associated pathology in winter flounder collected at Deer Island Flats (DIF) during the past two decades.
-The high prevalence of tumors characteristic of fish from Deer Island Flats in the mid- to late-1980s (Moore et al. 1996) has disappeared.
+Boston Harbor flounder - In 2023, for the first time in this program early liver disease, centrotubular hydropic vacuolation (CHV) was absent.
+Despite the small recent sample sizes, these data suggest that there has generally been a steady reduction in this contaminant-associated pathology in winter flounder collected at Deer Island Flats (DIF) during the past two decades.
+The high prevalence of neoplasia (tumors) characteristic of fish from Deer Island Flats in the mid- to late-1980s (Moore et al. 1996) has disappeared.
 Tumors have not been observed in any fish from Boston Harbor since 2004 and have never been observed in fish collected at the outfall site.

-Massachusetts Bay flounder - As in Boston Harbor, the 2022 CHV prevalence in bay winter flounder was the lowest recorded since monitoring began.
+Massachusetts Bay flounder - In 2023 CHV prevalence remained low in bay winter flounder.
 In fact, during most years since the bay discharge began, CHV prevalence has been lower than it was before the bay outfall came online.
 Early liver disease in flounder from the outfall site increased consistently between 2005 and 2010, but since 2014 levels have been low and relatively stable (Figure 3-12).